Adriana Chechik

-Adriana Chechik (born November 4, 1991) is an American former pornographic actress and media personality.
+Adriana Chechik (born November 4, 1991) is an American pornographic actress, media personality and Twitch streamer.
 By 2022, she had mostly retired from pornography in favor of video game livestreaming on Twitch.
 In October 2022, she broke her back when she jumped into a deceptively shallow foam pit at Twitch's annual convention TwitchCon, and thereafter documented her recovery.

 Adult entertainment career

 Chechik described having worked as a dancer at Scarlett's Cabaret in Hallandale Beach, Florida, at some point before working in porn.
 In May 2013, she signed a non-exclusive, one-year contract with Erotique Entertainment.

-Chechik performed her first gangbang and double anal for Digital Sin's This Is My First...
+Chechik performed her first gang bang and double anal for Digital Sin's This Is My First...
 A Gangbang Movie, which was released on November 7, 2013.
 She also performed her first triple anal scene for the 2014 film Gangbang Me.
 On September 5, 2014, she launched her own website, AdrianaChechik.com, on the Cherry Pimps Network.

 Chechik first appeared on The Howard Stern Show on August 12, 2014.
 She was also featured in the "Sexy/Skanky" page of the September 2014 issue of Cosmopolitan magazine.
 In 2019, she starred in an episode of the soft-core porn series LadyKiller TV, parodying the Nightmare on Elm Street series and directed by former Five Finger Death Punch drummer Jeremy Spencer.
 A 2019 Jezebel article on female ejaculation said that one of her film titles, "Adriana Chechik is the Squirt Queen", was a "widely accepted fact" in the pornography industry, and attributed Chechik's success to her abilities in that genre.
 In 2022, Indy100 described Chechik as "one of the most famous names in porn".

-Maitland Ward recounted in her 2022 book, Rated X: How Porn Liberated Me from Hollywood, how Chechik was among those who helped Ward prepare for her first anal scene in the pornographic web series, Muse, in 2020.
+Maitland Ward recounted in her 2022 book, Rated X: How Porn Liberated Me from Hollywood, how Chechik was among those who helped Ward prepare for her first anal scene in the pornographic web series Muse, in 2020.
 Chechik and Ward also performed in the scene together, which yielded awards in the industry for both performers.
 Chechik later described how her work in the industry had led to various injuries comparable to those received in a sports career, leading her to consider other career options.
-She established an OnlyFans profile, and was the first guest to appear on the Adam22 podcast "Plug Talk".